 After returning to Scotstoun for repair and a boiler clean, HMS Welshman took part in three more convoy operations to Malta.
 Operation Pinpoint left Gibraltar on 14 July 1942.
 On 15 July, HMS Welshman made an independent run close to the coast of Algeria to try and divert attention from the convoy.
 She was shadowed by Axis aircraft and attacked by fighters, bombers, and torpedo bombers.

 Operation Pedestal – with supplies dwindling in Malta – this was the largest convoy to date set sail from Great Britain (3 August 1942), passing through the Strait of Gibraltar on the night of 9 August 1942.
 It consisted of 14 merchant ships, including the large oil tanker, SS Ohio, and 44 escort warships, including the aircraft carriers, HMS Eagle, HMS Indomitable and HMS Victorious.
 The convoy was heavily attacked, the Ohio arrived undertow.
 The cruisers, HMS Eagle, HMS Cairo, HMS Manchester, and the destroyer HMS Foresight were sunk and there was serious damage to the other warships.
 Of the merchant ships, only three arrived, two on the 13th and one more on the 14th.
-Ohio later broke in two in Valetta Harbour, not before most of the fuel had been unloaded.
+Ohio eventually arrived lashed to two destroyers and towed by a third.
+She later broke in two in Valetta Harbour, not before most of the fuel had been unloaded.
 HMS Welshman arrived on 16 August 1942.

-On 11 November 1942, HMS Welshman sailed to Algiers with supplies for support, of Operation Torch, the Anglo-American invasion of French Morocco and Algeria.
+On 11 November 1942, HMS Welshman sailed to Algiers with supplies for the support of Operation Torch, the Anglo-American invasion of French Morocco and Algeria.
 After that, she collected torpedoes from Haifa in Palestine and even carried seed potatoes to Malta.
-Mines were laid in the Skerki Channel (Strait of Sicily) and transported troops from Beirut, Lebanon to Cyprus.
+Mines were laid in the Skerki Channel (Strait of Sicily) and she transported troops from Beirut, Lebanon to Cyprus.
 By 30 January 1943, HMS Welshman was back laying mines in the Skerki Channel, and the next day she went back to Alexandria to load stores and personnel for Tobruk.
 At 17.45 hours on 1 February 1943, to the east of Tobruk, the German U-boat, U-617 fired a spread of four torpedoes at HMS Welshman.
-Two hit the cruiser, one caused a boiler explosion.
-Serious flooding of the mine deck caused instability which could not be corrected.
+Two hit the cruiser, one caused a boiler explosion and serious flooding of the mine deck caused instability which could not be corrected.

 After two hours, the ship capsized and sank quickly by the stern.
 Onboard HMS Welshman were 289 officers and men, 165 were killed and 124 survived.
-Of the passengers, two were civilians and four were aircrew who had been severely burned in an aircraft crash in Malta.
-The ship’s captain William Howard Dennis Friedberger, DSP, RN, along with five officers and 112 were rescued by HMS Tetcott and HMS Belvoir.
+Of the passengers, two were civilians and four were aircrew who had been severely burned in an aircraft crash on Malta.
+The ship’s captain William Howard Dennis Friedberger, DSO, RN, along with five officers and 112 others were rescued by HMS Tetcott and HMS Belvoir.
 Another six people were rescued by small craft from Tobruk.

 Albrecht Brandi the captain of U-617 identified the Welshman as a Dido class cruiser.
 He fired a spread of four torpedoes and observed two hits followed by an explosion which he assessed was the ships boiler exploding.